Cosine-Similarity Routing with Semantic Anchors for Interpretable Mixture-of-Experts Language Models: Introduction

 \section{Introduction}

-The rapid advancement of large language models (LLMs) has revolutionized natural language processing \cite{brown2020language, chowdhery2022palm}.
-However, the opacity of these models presents substantial challenges for deployment in critical domains where decisions must be explainable and controllable \cite{rudin2019stop}.
+The rapid advancement of large language models (LLMs) has transformed natural language processing \cite{Brown2020, Chowdhery2023}.
+As these models are deployed in increasingly sensitive domains, understanding their internal decision-making processes becomes correspondingly important \cite{Rudin2019}.
+Interpretability exists on a spectrum, ranging from post-hoc analysis of model outputs to architectures that provide built-in transparency at specific levels of abstraction.

-Mixture-of-Experts (MoE) architectures address the computational inefficiency of dense models by conditionally activating only a subset of parameters \cite{shazeer2017outrageously}.
-However, standard approaches, such as the Switch Transformer \cite{fedus2022switch} and GShard \cite{lepikhin2020gshard}, rely on learned gating functions (typically simple linear layers) whose decision processes remain opaque.
+Mixture-of-Experts (MoE) architectures address the computational challenges of scaling by conditionally activating only a subset of parameters per token \cite{Shazeer2017}.
+However, existing routing mechanisms in models such as the Switch Transformer \cite{Fedus2022} and GShard \cite{Lepikhin2021} rely on learned linear gating networks whose internal logic is opaque.
+A practitioner can observe \emph{which} expert was selected, but the \emph{reason} for that selection requires post-hoc investigation of the gate weights.

-Recent work has explored alternative routing mechanisms, including those based on cosine similarity (Cosine Routers), primarily to improve training stability and load balancing \cite{chi2023xmoe}.
-While effective for stabilization, these approaches have not focused on leveraging this mechanism to achieve inherent interpretability or enforce coherent specialization.

-We propose the Semantic Resonance Architecture (SRA), an approach that leverages semantic similarity for routing, explicitly designed for interpretability.
-Our key innovation, the Chamber of Semantic Resonance (CSR), routes tokens to experts based on the cosine similarity between token representations and learnable semantic anchors linked to each expert.
-To ensure these anchors capture diverse concepts, we introduce a Dispersion Loss that actively promotes orthogonality among the anchors.